 Maastricht University took measures to restrict the outbreak of Corona.
-All teaching takes place online and events with more than 30 persons were canceled.
 Please refer to the Law - Corona virus website for more information.

 We aim at educating excellent jurists who are well prepared to take up the various roles they will fulfil in their future professional career.
 Maastricht is a special place to study law.
 The international classroom, focus on small-scale teaching, staff-student contact and skills are widely praised.